seanmcmanus13/Portfolio/Using Doc2Vec, TSNE, BOW and PCA to predict artist identity in rap songs/readme.md

-﻿## Detecting artist identity in rap lyrics using NLP
+﻿## Detecting artist identity from rap lyrics using NLP

 This project aims to explore whether the identity of popular rap artists can be predicted by employing supervised and unsupervised learning techniques.